GambuzX/Glitch-Garden/README.md

 ### Description
 Game similar to Plants vs Zombies, where you must place 'defenders' :sunflower: to fight incoming enemies :japanese_ogre:

 The objective is to survive the longest you can.

-The game is targeted for Android and works well in it.
+The game is targeted for Android :iphone:

 ### Technologies
 * C#